-Hever Castle, England is the childhood home of Anne Boleyn the second wife of Henry VIII and mother of Elizabeth I. It is one of my favourite castles to visit on a day out from London and I never get tired of bringing family and friends here to learn and to explore the stunning castle grounds.
+Hever Castle & Gardens England is the childhood home of Anne Boleyn the second wife of Henry VIII and mother of Elizabeth I. It is one of my favourite castles to visit on a day trip out from London and I never get tired of bringing family and friends here to learn and to explore the stunning castle grounds.

-The Castle is open all year round and offers various activities for both children and adults.
+The castle is open all year round and offers various activities for both children and adults.
+As well as an opportunity to spend the night in the castle grounds in either their B&B or Luxury cottage.
 If you want to make the most of your time, then check online before you go what activities and programmers are running during your visit.

-I am a huge fan of History and it’s hard to believe this charming castle formed the unlikely backdrop to a sequence of tumultuous events that changed the course of Britain’s history, monarchy and religion.
+It is hard to believe the History behind Hever Castle formed the unlikely backdrop to a sequence of tumultuous events that changed the course of Britain’s history, monarchy and religion.
 Like Henry VIII breaking from the Roman Catholic Church and forming the Church of England so he could divorce his first wife and marry Anne Boleyn.